Erickramirez/RoboND-Perception-Project/README.md

  ![Alt text](/images/clustering_pcl.png)

 DBSCAN stands for Density-Based Spatial Clustering of Applications with Noise.
-The DBSCAN algorithm creates clusters by grouping data points that are within some threshold distance `d` from the nearest other point in the data. it is very useful for the followig scenarios:
+The DBSCAN algorithm creates clusters by grouping data points that are within some threshold distance `d` from the nearest other point in the data. it is very useful for the following scenarios:
 * There is an unknown number of clusters present in your data but you know something about the characteristics you expect clusters to have.
 * The data contain outliers that you want to exclude from clusters.
 * No need to define a termination / convergence criteria for this algorithm.